 By Alain Poivet

-Alain Poivet is CEO at SCARLET Solar, which has developed and manufactures a sun-tracking tilting modular solar carport.
+Alain Poivet is CEO of Scarlet Solar, which manufactures sun-tracking tilting solar carports.